maybenot-io/maybenot/crates/maybenot-simulator/README.md

 // the delay to generate a queue of events at the client and server in such
 // a way that the client is ensured to get the packets in the same order and
-// at the same time as in the raw trace. let mut input_trace = parse_trace(raw_trace, &network);
+// at the same time as in the raw trace. let mut input_trace = parse_trace(raw_trace, network);
-// A simple machine that sends one padding packet 20 milliseconds after the
+// A simple machine that sends one decoy packet 20 milliseconds after the
-// first normal packet is sent. let m = "02eNp1ibEJAEAIA5Nf7B3N0v1cSESwEL0m5A6YvBqSgP7WeXfM5UoBW7ICYg==";
+// first normal packet is sent. let m = "02eNp9ycEJACAMQ9EfF6ujeXQ/F3EEEcFDafsuIQl47YUkGPbnW2NzdWrbsucAyNsDkQ==";
 let m = Machine::from_str(m).unwrap();
 // Run the simulator with the machine at the client.
 Run the simulation up
 // until 100 packets have been recorded (total, client and server).